Astrid of Sweden

-Astrid of Sweden (17 November 1905 – 29 August 1935) was the Queen of the Belgians and the first wife of King Leopold III.
-Originally a princess of Sweden of the House of Bernadotte, Astrid became the Duchess of Brabant after her marriage to Leopold in November 1926.
-She was Queen of the Belgians from 23 February 1934 until her death.
-Her charity work focused particularly on women and children.
+Astrid of Sweden (Astrid Sofia Lovisa Thyra; 17 November 1905 – 29 August 1935) was a member of the Swedish House of Bernadotte and later became Queen of the Belgians as the first wife of King Leopold III.
+Following her marriage to Leopold in November 1926, she assumed the title of Duchess of Brabant.
+Astrid held the position of Queen of the Belgians from 23 February 1934 until her death in 1935.
+Known for her charitable efforts, she focused particularly on causes related to women and children.

-Astrid's only daughter, Joséphine-Charlotte, later became Grand Duchess consort of Luxembourg, while both her sons reigned as King of the Belgians.
-Astrid was also a sister of Crown Princess Märtha of Norway (wife of King Olav V) and a maternal aunt of King Harald V of Norway.
+Astrid and Leopold had three children.
+Their daughter, Joséphine-Charlotte, later became the Grand Duchess Consort of Luxembourg, while their sons both ascended the throne as King of the Belgians.
+Their son King Albert II named his first daughter, Princess Astrid of Belgium, after his mother.
+Queen Astrid was the sister of Crown Princess Märtha of Norway (the wife of the future King Olav V).

 Early life

-Princess Astrid was born on 17 November 1905 at the Arvfurstens Palats in Stockholm.
+Princess Astrid was born on 17 November 1905 at her parents’ then-residence, the Arvfurstens Palats at Gustav Adolfs Torg in central Stockholm.
 She was the third child and youngest daughter of Prince Carl, Duke of Västergötland, and his wife, Princess Ingeborg of Denmark.
 Her father was the third son of Oscar II, King of Sweden and Norway, by his wife, Sophia of Nassau, and was a younger brother of King Gustav V of Sweden.
-Her mother was a daughter of King Frederick VIII of Denmark by his wife, Louise of Sweden, and the younger sister of kings Christian X of Denmark and Haakon VII of Norway.
+Astrid’s mother was a daughter of King Frederik VIII of Denmark by his wife, Louise of Sweden, and the younger sister of kings Christian X of Denmark and Haakon VII of Norway.

 Astrid had two elder sisters, Margaretha, Princess Axel of Denmark, and Märtha, Crown Princess of Norway, as well as a younger brother, Prince Carl Bernadotte (prev.
 Prince Carl of Sweden, Duke of Östergötland).

-Astrid spent most of her childhood at Arvfurstens Palats in central Stockholm and at the family's summer residence in Fridhem.
+Astrid grew up with her sisters and younger brother at Byström's Villa (also known as Prince Carl's Palace) on the island Djurgården in central Stockholm until 1923, when the family had to leave the house for financial reasons.
+After 1909, holidays were spent at the family's summer residence Villa Fridhem by Bråviken, a bay of the Baltic Sea near Norrköping.
 Astrid was raised with a strict education and little luxury.
-She attended, first, the Sint Botvid boarding school, where lessons were taught in French, then went on to Akerstrom-Soderstrom finishing school, where she studied sewing, piano, ballet and childcare.
-After finishing school, Astrid worked, caring for children at a Stockholm orphanage.
+She attended the Sint Botvid boarding school, where lessons were taught in French, then went on to the Akerstrom-Soderstrom finishing school, where she studied sewing, piano, ballet and childcare.
+After she finished school, Astrid worked at a Stockholm orphanage where she cared for children.